Health, Safety and Discipline

 - Students should bring all necessary school materials.

 - Students are to be orderly and quiet at all times.

 - Students may not sleep, talk, pass notes, or communicate with others in the room.

 - Students may bring lunch from home.
 Students wishing to purchase lunch will be escorted from the detention room to do so.

-Students who violate any of the Unit Lunch detention rules will be sent to the appropriate vice principal for additional disciplinary action.
-Certain offenses will result in ULD for the remainder of the school year.
+Students who violate any of the lunch detention rules will be sent to the appropriate vice principal for additional disciplinary action.
+Certain offenses may result in LD for the remainder of the school year.

 - Students are not allowed on school grounds at any time during their suspension.